 What is your intention for the art you make?
 Do you want to sell everything you make with increasing prices, or are you content with occasionally selling a few pieces?
 There is no wrong answer; it’s a personal decision you make about your art business.
 However, your well-thought answer will steer your actions and results.

-It would take a string of successful galleries to sell the bulk of your work.
-Even then, you would need other channels or direct sales to move all your inventory.
+Selling the bulk of your work would take a string of successful galleries.
+You would need other channels or direct sales to move all your inventory.
 So, no matter how beneficial the best gallery relationships might be, you will need diverse ways to sell all your work.
-That’s not bad because it is never advisable to rely on a sole source or method to market your art.
+That’s not bad because relying on a sole source or method to market your art is never advisable.

 What Do You Really Want?

-I believe the most satisfied artists in the business are confident with their intentions and actions.
-They enjoy their craft and understand how making art interplays in their lives.
-The measure of satisfaction for them rarely is how much they sell but more what they accomplish against their goals for making art.
+I believe the most satisfied artists in the business are confident in their intentions and actions.
+They enjoy their craft and understand how making art interplays with their lives.
+The measure of satisfaction for them rarely is how much they sell but rather what they accomplish against their goals for making art.

-Some are all-in on business and have set up marketing systems and distribution channels that generate steady sales.
-And others who only wish to sell enough to pay for the cost of their art-making endeavors.
-Consigning with galleries helps both scenarios potentially.
+Some are all-in on business and have set up marketing systems and distribution channels that generate steady sales, while others only wish to sell enough to pay for the cost of their art-making endeavors.
+Consigning with galleries can potentially help both scenarios.

-The more uncertain and confused an artist is about what they want, the more likely they are unhappy with how their art business is working for them.
+The more uncertain and confused an artist is about what they want, the more likely they are to be unhappy with how their art business works.

 Confidence and Clarity.